-【Actual Survey 2025】 60% of People Living in Shonan Answer "I Love Winter Too."
-How to Enjoy Winter in Shonan, Where Quietness and Scenery Are Appreciated!
+# 【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too."
+How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

 Survey Overview

-- Survey Theme: Winter Lifestyle Survey 2025 for Shonan and Kamakura Area
+- Survey Theme: 2025 Winter Lifestyle Survey of Shonan and Kamakura Area

 - Survey Period: November 26, 2025 to December 3, 2025